+\begin{theorem} There exist countable complete discrete metric spaces $M$ such that $\free{M}$ fails the BAP.
+Consequently, $\free{M}$ is not isomorphic to a dual space. \end{theorem}

+This result can be contrasted with \cite{aliaga:gartand:petitjean:prochazka:22}*{Theorem 3.2} which states, among other things, that $\free{M}$ is isometric to a dual space whenever $M$ is a p1u metric space that is proper, i.e.~its closed balls are compact.
+It can also be regarded in the light of Kalton's problem of whether $\free{M}$ has the BAP whenever $M$ is uniformly discrete; see \cite{kalton:04}*{p.~185} and e.g.~\cite{godefroy:24}*{Problem 4.1} for more context.
+In this vein, there exists a uniformly discrete space whose free space is not isometric to a dual space (though this particular example has the MAP) \cite{garcia-lirola:petitjean:prochazka:ruedazoca:18}*{Example 5.8}.

+We prove the results above using \Cref{lem:main_tool}, which is one of our two main tools.
+The other main tool, \Cref{lem:combine}, will be needed for our final main result, \Cref{thm:ap_coanalytic}, which shows that the classes of separable Banach spaces and separable free spaces having the AP are, relative to the appropriate descriptive set-theoretic interpretations, complete coanalytic sets.
+(We remark that this is not the first time Polish spaces of metrics have been used to study free spaces and approximation properties; see \cites{talimdjioski:23,smith:talimdjioski:24,talimdjioski:25}.)

-We prove some refinements of these results and make some related minor observations along the way.
+We prove these theorems in Sections \ref{sec:results} and \ref{sect:ap}, and make some related observations along the way.
 The application of descriptive set theory to Banach space theory can be traced to some seminal papers of Bourgain, e.g.~\cite{bourgain:80}.
 It was formalised later by Bossard in another seminal paper \cite{bossard:02} and has since developed into a rich and beautiful subfield that boasts many powerful techniques and results, see e.g.~\cite{dodos:10} and references therein, and \cite{cuth:doucha:kurka:22b} and related papers for more recent developments.
-We speculate that techniques from descriptive set theory could be used to prove more results about free spaces in the future.
-Finally, I should stress that I have left out most of the results in \cites{basset:24,basset:lancien:prochazka:25} from this introduction purely in the interests of brevity, and I recommend that the interested reader should consult these papers in full.
+I speculate that techniques from descriptive set theory could be used to prove more results about free spaces in the future.